hitherejoe/ComposeAcademy/academy/layout/arrangement.md

 # Hero section
 title: Arrangement
-description: When it comes to the layout of child components inside of their parents, it’s likely we’re going to want to arrange them in some way on both the horizontal and/or vertical axis.
-The Arrangement interface provides us with the ability to declare how the children of our containers should be laid out
+description: Declare how the children should be laid out within their parent containers

 # Micro navigation
 micro_nav: false